callumJPritchard/pyKi/README.md

  - [x] inverse kinematics rotation *
  - [ ] better docs

-*rotations are relative to the starting pose of the chain at 0,0,0,0,0,0
+*rotations are relative to the starting pose of the chain

 ## How to use
 setup